Support CenterAdd your email domain

 Squarespace

-Please ensure to add your EcoSend 'gosquared._domainkey' record to the Squarespace Host field, and your EcoSend Valuefield to the Squarespace Data field
+Ensure you add your EcoSend 'gosquared._domainkey' record to the Host field, and your EcoSend Value to the Data field.

 DMARC Settings